instayu/html-5-calander/Contribution-Standards.md

 Per our [Contributor Model](https://github.com/yui/yui3/wiki/Contributor-Model), pull requests require a 72-hour window for feedback.
 Please submit your pull request with enough time for this window, if you are trying to meet one of the milestones described below.

-### Feature Complete
+### Code Freeze

-All big ticket items should be merged in by Feature Complete.
-This is in order to ensure enough time for testing and community feedback before release.
-Big ticket items include new features, new APIs, large code changes, deprecations, and upstream changes that may impact other code.
+All source code changes should be merged to the `dev-master` and `dev-3.x` development branches by Code Freeze, including new features, new APIs, deprecations, and bug fixes.
+This is in order to ensure enough time for thorough testing across all our target environments and community feedback before release.

-The time between the `Feature Complete` milestone and the `Code Freeze` milestone is meant for late-breaking bug fixes of a smaller nature that come out of community feedback and testing.
-Documentation fixes and updates to tests are also welcome during this time.
+During the time between Code Freeze and Commit Freeze, only documentation and test updates are acceptable, as well as fixes to any bugs that are explicitly identified as release blockers.

 ### Commit Freeze

-No repo changes of any kind are permitted after commit freeze to the `dev-master` and `dev-3.x` development branches without explicit discussion and approval.
+No repo changes of any kind are permitted after Commit Freeze to the `dev-master` and `dev-3.x` development branches without explicit discussion and approval.
 This is to prevent churn in our CI system that delays releases.
-Please make sure all bug fixes, test updates, documentation, and HISTORY.md updates happen before commit freeze.
+Please make sure all code changes and test, documentation, and HISTORY.md updates happen before Commit Freeze.
 Development branches will be unfrozen after the release and deployment is complete.
-In a normal cycle, we expect commit freeze to last from EOD Friday to Tuesday, or about 3.5 days.
+In a normal cycle, we expect Commit Freeze to last from EOD Friday to Tuesday, or about 3.5 days.

 ### Preview Releases